alphagov/govuk-design-system/docs/logs.md

 }
 ```

-## Filter plugins
-Logit.io allows you to use use all the [official plugins](https://www.elastic.co/guide/en/logstash/current/filter-plugins.html).

 ### How the filter turns the raw logs into fields

 Using filters we turn the raw log message into individual fields which can then be stored in Elasticsearch and [queried in Kibana](#querying-and-visualising-logs-with-kibana).